sharknoon/home-station/README.md

 One day I had enough, because I already had installed ~100 compose stacks this way.
 I wanted to create an opiniated approach to installing apps, that just requires one click and is the same for everybody.

+The goal with Home Station is to allow you to focus on using the apps, rather than on deploying them.

 If you love this project, please consider giving it a ⭐.